TshepoShale/Introduction-to-Python/README.md

 A ‘+’ or ‘−‘ character at the beginning of the string.
 This indicates that the number is either positive or negative.

+### Day 3:
+### Lambda Expressions:
+In Python, a lambda function is a small, anonymous (unnamed) function defined using the lambda keyword.
+Lambda functions are often used for short, simple operations where a full function definition is not necessary.
+They can take any number of arguments, but they can only have one expression.
+Syntax:
+lambda arguments: expression

+Example:
+# Using a lambda function to square a number
+square = lambda x: x ** 2

+# Call the lambda function
+result = square(5)
+print(result)  # Output: 25

+Example 2:
+# Using a lambda function to add two numbers
+addition = lambda a, b: a + b

+# Call the lambda function
+result = addition(3, 7)
+print(result)  # Output: 10